Schwetzingen station: Passenger services

-The station is usually served every hour by Regionalbahn trains on line RB 2 (Biblis–) Mannheim Hbf–Karlsruhe Hbf).
+The station is usually served every hour by trains on line S9 of the Rhine-Neckar S-Bahn (Groß‑Rohrheim – Mannheim Hbf – Karlsruhe Hbf).
 During the weekday peak hour there are service at intervals of half an hour, or even a quarter of an hour.
-Not all of the additional services start from or end in Karlsruhe, but instead start from or end in Waghäusel or Graben-Neudorf.
-Some Regional-Express services also run in the peak between Mannheim and Karlsruhe, stopping at least in Graben-Neudorf, Waghäusel, Hockenheim, Oftersheim and Schwetzingen.
-During the International German Gymnastics Festival (Internationales Deutsches Turnfest), which was held between 18 and 26 May 2013, one of two so-called Turnfestzügen (Gymnastics Festival trains) ran between Schwetzingen and Mannheim Hbf.
+Every second train starts or ends in Graben-Neudorf rather than Karlsruhe.
+Regionalbahn services on line RB 67 run hourly between Mannheim and Karlsruhe, stopping at least in Graben-Neudorf, Waghäusel, Hockenheim, Oftersheim and Schwetzingen.